simonhw/gardening-services/README.md

 **Feature** | **Source**
 --- | ---
 Articles used as guidance when creating the CustomUser model | [Learn Django - Django Custom User Model](https://learndjango.com/tutorials/django-custom-user-model) <br> [Medium.com - Custom User Model In Django](https://medium.com/django-unleashed/custom-user-model-in-django-98b9a401a6a2#4826) <br> [Django documentation - Customizing authentication in Django](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#a-full-example)
-The UserAccount model | Adapted from the UserProfile model in the Boutique Ado walkthrough The Category model | Taken from the Boutique Ado walkthrough The Services app's `views.py` file | Taken from the Boutique Ado walkthrough with minor adjustments made.
+The UserAccount model and form | Adapted from the UserProfile model and form in the Boutique Ado walkthrough The Category model | Taken from the Boutique Ado walkthrough The Services app's `views.py` file | Taken from the Boutique Ado walkthrough with minor adjustments made.
+The Checkout app's `views.py` file | Adapted from the Boutique Ado walkthrough with major adjustments.
 Service star ratings | The HTML and CSS for the stars was copied from this [Codepen.io workspace](https://codepen.io/mcallaro88/pen/EWQdRX)
 The JavaScript code to control the decrement and increment of the number input field on the service pages | Taken from the Boutique Ado walkthrough
-The Order model | Adapted from the Boutique Ado walkthrough The OrderLineItem model | Adapted from the Boutique Ado walkthrough The Stripe Webhook handler | Taken from the Boutique Ado walkthrough with some additions made.
+The Order model | Adapted from the Boutique Ado walkthrough The OrderLineItem model | Adapted from the Boutique Ado walkthrough The Stripe Webhook handler | Adapted from the Boutique Ado walkthrough with major additions made.
+The `webhooks.py` file | Taken from the Boutique Ado walkthrough.
 The `stripe_elements.js` file | Taken from the Boutique Ado walkthrough and updated with some original code.
 The Cart app's `contexts.py` file | Taken from the Boutique Ado walkthrough and adapted to work with my Service model structure.
 The HTML, CSS, and JavaScript code for the scroll to top button on the cart page | Taken from this tutorial: [MDB - Scroll back to top button](https://mdbootstrap.com/docs/standard/extended/back-to-top/)